triton-inference-server/python_backend/src/resources/platform_handlers/pytorch/README.md

 - Model weights cannot be shared across multiple instances on the same GPU device.
 - When using `KIND_MODEL` as model instance kind, the default device of the first parameter on the model is used.
-If no parameter is defined on the model, `cpu` device will be used.